moveit/moveit/moveit_planners/pilz_industrial_motion_planner/README.md

 ![rviz figure](doc/figure/rviz_planner.png)

 ## Using the command planner
-The *trapezoidal::CommandPlanner* is provided as MoveIt!
+The *pilz_industrial_motion_planner::CommandPlanner* is provided as MoveIt!
 Motion Planning Pipeline and, therefore, can be used with all other manipulators using MoveIt!.
-Loading the plugin requires the param `/move_group/planner_plugin` to be set to `trapezoidal::CommandPlanner` before the `move_group` node is started.
+Loading the plugin requires the param `/move_group/planner_plugin` to be set to `pilz_industrial_motion_planner::CommandPlanner` before the `move_group` node is started.

 To use the command planner cartesian limits have to be defined.